thindil/steamsky/bin/doc/MODDING.md

 - Attribute `playershipindex`: index of ship used for starting player ship.
   Value must be existing ship index from any ships file form *data/ships* directory.
+- Attribute `healingtools`: name of item type used to healing members of that faction and in diseased bases events.
+Must be valid item type from *data/game.dat* file.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
 - Attribute `faction` is faction index to which relation will be set.